pingcap/docs-cn/dev/how-to/deploy/orchestrated/ansible.md

 2. Run the following command and input the `root` user account password of your target machines.

+    {{< copyable "shell-regular" >}}

     ```bash
-    $ ansible-playbook -i hosts.ini create_users.yml -u root -k
+    ansible-playbook -i hosts.ini create_users.yml -u root -k
     ```

     This step creates the `tidb` user account on the target machines, configures the sudo rules and the SSH mutual trust between the Control Machine and the target machines.

-> To configure the SSH mutual trust and sudo without password manually, see [How to manually configure the SSH mutual trust and sudo without password](#how-to-manually-configure-the-ssh-mutual-trust-and-sudo-without-password)
+To configure the SSH mutual trust and sudo without password manually, see [How to manually configure the SSH mutual trust and sudo without password](#how-to-manually-configure-the-ssh-mutual-trust-and-sudo-without-password).

 ## Step 6: Install the NTP service on the target machines